Click Create configuration in the top-right corner.

 Each theme has four prompt slots:

-- DTMF: asks the caller to enter the code on the keypad.
+DTMF: asks the caller to press the announced digit on the keypad.

-- DTMF failed: played when the entered code is incorrect.
+DTMF failed: played when the entered digit(s) is incorrect.

 For each slot, choose between TTS (text-to-speech) and Upload (your own audio file):